iter_utils

 none(array, fn) → boolean

-Checks if there are no elements in array
+Checks if there are no elements in array that satisfy fn. fn is passed

 to the built in Array.some